 I emailed the client and then called United's 1K desk.
 I told the guy I had a speech at noon Sunday that I had to be there for.

-He took several minutes before coming back on the line and apologized as he told me he could get me there on another carrier at 11:15 am.
-But, I'd have to spend the night in Montreal to catch the connection, essentially restarting my trip from Albany.
+He took several minutes before returning to the line and apologized as he told me he could get me there on another carrier at 11:15 am.
+But, I'd have to spend the night in Montreal to catch the connection, restarting my trip from Albany.
 That was fine.

 I took the flights and made the speech.

 Stories with outcomes like that are what keep me a loyal United customer.

 If I were selling their Premier program, I would use the fact I got there as reassurance their frequent flier program was worth much more than just points.